nystagmus/yamoh/README.md

 ```

 - Replace `/path/to/config` with the path to your local config directory.
-- All configuration can be set via environment variables or files in the `/config` directory.
+- All configuration can be set via environment variables or by editing `appsettings.json` in the `/config` directory.

 # Configuration